-Russia and the Soviet Successor States87
+Russia and the Soviet Successor States100

 Russia's May 2009 National Security Strategy and February 2013 foreign policy concept hail cooperation within the CIS as a priority.
 The National Security Strategy proclaims that the Collective Security Treaty Organization (CSTO; see below) is "the main interstate instrument" to combat regional military threats.
-The February 2010 Military Doctrine states that the priorities of military-political cooperation are Belarus (formally part of a union with Russia), the CSTO, and the CIS.88 Despite Russia's emphasis on interests in the CIS, there has long been scant progress toward overall CIS integration.
+The February 2010 Military Doctrine states that the priorities of military-political cooperation are Belarus (formally part of a union with Russia), the CSTO, and the CIS.
+101 Despite Russia's emphasis on interests in the CIS, there has long been scant progress toward overall CIS integration.
 Many CIS summit meetings have ended in failure, with many of the presidents sharply criticizing lack of progress on common concerns and Russian attempts at domination.

-In early October 2011, Prime Minister Putin published an article calling for the creation of a "Eurasian Union" of Soviet successor states.
-This "Eurasian Union" would be integrated economically, politically, and militarily, and would unite the structures and functions of the CIS, the Union State between Belarus and Russia, and the CSTO, as well as the Common Economic Space between Russia, Belarus, and Kazakhstan that was inaugurated at the beginning of 2012.
+As an alternative, in early October 2011, then-Prime Minister Putin published an article calling for the creation of a "Eurasian Union" of Soviet successor states.
+This "Eurasian Union" would be integrated economically, politically, and militarily, and would unite the structures and functions of the CIS, the Union State between Belarus and Russia, and the CSTO, as well as the Eurasian Economic Community among Russia, Belarus, and Kazakhstan (a wider element of the Customs Union between the three states).
 Putin raised the hope that the Soviet successor states would be able to integrate more rapidly than states forming the EU.
 The "Eurasian Union" would forge close links with the EU, he argued.
 The argument's strong presumption appears to be that economic and other contacts between Soviet successor states and the rest of the world (including the EU) would be mediated by Russia.
-One Russian critic dismissed the article as campaign rhetoric, arguing that in his past elections, Putin had attempted to attract the votes of those nostalgic for the Soviet era.89 In late July 2012, Putin appointed a Russian ultranationalist as his advisor on Eurasian integration.
+One Russian critic dismissed the article as campaign rhetoric, arguing that in his past elections, Putin had attempted to attract the votes of those nostalgic for the Soviet era.
+102 In late July 2012, Putin appointed a Russian ultranationalist as his advisor on Eurasian integration.